danielsaidi/website_danielsaidi/collections/_posts/2018/2018-02-15-codable_magic.md

 }
 ```

-As you see, we inherit `NSObject` and implement a bunch of encoding/decoding
+In the code above, we inherit `NSObject` and implement our codable logic, which involves a lot of code, strings, etc., This has to be repeated for every codable type, which is tedious and error-prone.

-logic.
-This is tedious, especially if you have nested types.
-Let's take a
-look at how `Codable` can make this a lot leaner.
+Let's take a look at how `Codable` can make this a lot leaner and safer.

 ## Codable

-`Codable` doesn't require you to use classes. `Movie` can be a struct and still
+With `Codable`, you just let the type you want to serialize implement the `Codable` protocol instead. `Codable` doesn't require you to use classes, so our types can keep being structs:
-implement `Codable`:

 ```swift
 import Foundation